 You will want to place couples counseling as one of your highest priorities while you’re in it to help it be the most successful it can be.

-My cancellation policy is all booked appointments need to be cancelled at least 24 hours in advance.
-If you cancel with less than 24 hours notice, you will be charged the full session fee.
+My cancellation policy is: all booked appointments need to be cancelled at least 48 hours in advance.
+If you cancel with less than 48 hours notice, you will be charged the full session fee.

 My partner isn’t ready to do couples counseling; will you work with just me?

 Of course!
+I have many clients participating in therapy individually.
 Give me a call to discuss your goals, and we will see if I’m the right fit for you.